PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-13 18:57:20
+Last updated: 2024-04-13 18:57:54
-Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset